What is Network Infrastructure?

 To run a business smoothly, you need a solid network infrastructure.
-But, what is a network infrastructure exactly?
+But, what is it exactly?
 Network infrastructure connects systems and devices through wired or wireless means (using an entry point such as a router).
 It’s also made up of hardware and software.
 Together, they enable network connectivity and communication between users, services, applications, processes and external networks (e.g., the Internet).
-Anything involved in the network, from servers to wireless routers, come together to make up a business’s network infrastructure.
+Anything involved in the network, from servers to wireless routers and access points come together to make up a business’s network infrastructure.

-The following are basic components found in wireless network infrastructure:
+The following are basic components found in wireless network:

-Networking Switches: switches break the overall network into smaller groups so that local traffic in one area doesn’t impact it in another area, they can be managed or unmanaged.
+- Networking Switches: switches break the overall network into smaller groups so that local traffic in one area doesn’t impact it in another area, they can be managed or unmanaged.

 San Diego Business Networking Solutions